AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_flutter.md

 1. Use either of the following two approaches to retrieve the thread ID:
 - Retrieve the thread list in a chat group by calling [`fetchChatThreadsWithParentId`](#fetch), and locate the ID of the thread that you want to join.
-- Retrieve the thread ID within the `ChatThreadManagerListener#onChatThreadCreate` and `ChatThreadManagerListener#onChatThreadUpdate` callbacks that you receive.
+- Retrieve the thread ID within the `ChatThreadEventHandler#onChatThreadCreate` and `ChatThreadEventHandler#onChatThreadUpdate` callbacks that you receive.

 2. Call `joinChatThread` to pass in the thread ID and join the specified thread.

-In a multi-device scenario, all the other devices receive the `ChatMultiDeviceListener#onChatThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_JOIN` event.
+In a multi-device scenario, all the other devices receive the `ChatMultiDeviceEventHandler#onChatThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_JOIN` event.

 The following code sample shows how to join a thread: